 The Board of Education has established a program of instruction in sex education in accordance with Board Policy 5420.
-Topics are age-appropriate and medically accurate instruction and may include, but are not limited to, family planning, human sexuality, and the emotional, physical, psychological, hygienic, economic, and social aspects of family life.
+Topics are age-appropriate, and the instruction is medically accurate.
+Topics may include, but are not limited to, family planning, human sexuality, and the emotional, physical, psychological, hygienic, economic, and social aspects of family life.
 Instruction may also include the subjects of reproductive health and the recognition, prevention, and treatment of sexually transmitted diseases.